Hi. Thank you for following us and our travels. We enjoy your company. You can reach us at email@example.com.

 I just came from a trip where I took my granddaughter Nicole and her new friend Carl to an Austin Ethiopian place for his Gabe Goldberg Relationship Test to see if he might join our family some day.
 Nicole warned him to wash his hands before coming to dinner.
 He dug in, we cleaned the plate together, and he passed.
 I like Carl, but I suppose the future is up to him and Nicole.

 Shearwater IV, a Small Power Trawler

 We purchased our first power boat, a Ranger Tug, and named her Shearwater IV.
 It was a smaller 25′ version of the Down East fishing boats that are so popular in Maine.

 Joan and I shared lots of time on Shearwater IV.
 We loved to go out to dinner, sail up to the dock at the Broward Center for Performing Arts for a show or concert, and visit with friends.
 We made several trips across Lake Okeechobee to a Ranger Rendezvous, and a trip South on Florida Bay from Fort Myers to the Keys.

 On the trip to the Keys, our Tug actually got to tug.
 We were traveling with another Ranger Tug when our friends experienced engine failure.
 I towed that Ranger to her home port in Marathon where she ran briefly before failing again and being towed in by SeaTow.
 Our first and last tow.

 Finally, we sold the Ranger because the local shop was reluctant to work on the engine any longer in such tight quarters.

-Travel Trailer – Life After Boating
+Winnie, our Travel Trailer – Life After Boating